timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-12-01
+# Objectives for Today 2025-12-02

 - Just Chatting as we Get started & warmed up.
-- Updating the KPIs
-- Collecting Racing Games from Steam in 2025
+- Make a few tiny adjustments for screenshot/trailer material.
+- First pass through store page content!
+- Dive into tag research to choose the tags for store page.

 ## Events / Notices / Coming Soon